tailhook/verwalter/doc/concepts.rst

 As described above, verwalter operates in one of the two modes: leader and follower.
 It starts as follower and waits until it will be reached by leader.
 Leader in turn discovers followers through cantal.
-I.e. it assumes that every cantal that joins the cluster has verwalter instance.
+I.e. it assumes that every cantal that joins the cluster has a verwalter instance.

 .. note::